jeremywen/SEQ-Euclid/README.md

+# My Fork

-* My fork has colors fixed for color blind people and people that can't stand the bright red.
+* Colors fixed for color blind people and people that can't stand the bright red.
-* My fork also has a `Makefile`
+* Has a `Makefile`
+* fixed the sample rate change issue.

 # SEQ-Euclid